As a certified Clean Marina Level III, we are focused on sustainable business operations and protecting the environment in which we live and work.

 - Promote activities which reduce marine habitat disturbance, protect native flora and fauna and encourage sustainable boating practices.

 - Advocate sustainable vessel operations and maintenance practices.

 Our marina rules outline the set of environmental standards which apply to marina resort guests, contractors and marina businesses.
 These rules include information relating to the following key environmental initiatives:

 - Nil Discharge/ Black Water Pump-Out

 Our Berthing Agreement includes the comprehensive list of marina rules, should you require additional copies please speak with our Guest Services team.

-Available in both the north and south marina resort villages we have recycling facilities available for aluminum cans, glass, hard plastics, cardboard and paper, waste oil and on request other hazardous materials.
+We have recycling facilities available for aluminum cans, glass, hard plastics, cardboard and paper, waste oil and on request other hazardous materials.

 We ask all guests to try and separate their recyclables and then fully utilize the recycling facilities provided.

 Any questions about our recycling facilities, please speak with the Guest Services team.